fdsimms/linguana/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
-- [ ] Log in / Log out
+- [ ] Log in and out
 - [ ] Choose between different languages to learn
-- [ ] Complete lessons consisting of multiple choice questions, translations, etc.
+- [ ] Complete game-like lessons consisting of multiple-choice questions, translation drills, etc.
-- [ ] Have a profile page that displays their progress and personal info
+- [ ] Maintain a profile page displaying a timeline of their progress as well as selected personal info
 - [ ] Follow other users
+- [ ] Share progress and achievements with other users
-- [ ] Leave comments on questions in each lesson
+- [ ] Leave comments on drills in any given lesson
 - [ ] Leave comments on other users' pages
 - [ ] Send feedback to course moderators regarding bad translations, etc.

+Linguana allows moderators to:

-- [ ]
+- [ ] Create and update courses for languages they are deemed fluent in
-- [ ] Set reminders on notes
+- [ ] Receive feedback from users

 ## Design Docs
 * [View Wireframes][view]